402202927/bus-route-mapper-project/README.md

 # Bus Route Mapper Project

-A complete academic prototype for interactive bus route mapping using Django 5.2, Leaflet 0.32.0, and Python 3.13.9.
+A complete academic prototype for interactive bus route mapping using Python 3.13.9, Django 5.2, django-leaflet 0.32.0, and djangorestframework.
 This project allows visualization of bus stops, routes, and timetables for Golden Arrow bus services.

 ---